VictoriaSzy/CasinoGames/README.md

 :squirrel: finished up roulette, making sure the ball's end position correctly corresponds to the number next to it. <br/>
 ### 1/20/2020
 :goat: I rewrote the display card methods and now they don't take up 400 lines or something.
 I finally got it to work correctly with main and the makefile so blackjack is ready to play!!
 WOOHOO!! <br>
-:squirrel: made the game loop for blackjack. tidied up main.c to work with all the games. changed display for blackjack <br/>
+:squirrel: made the game loop for blackjack. tidied up main.c to work with all the games. changed display for blackjack. added highscores<br/>

 <img src="https://media.giphy.com/media/26gsfdArwyEnXnDGw/source.gif" width="1500" height="500"/>